 The JCA-ML ensures that the ITU-T work programme on applications of machine learning and its related standardization work for telecommunications/ICTs is progressed in a well-coordinated manner among all ITU-T study groups and their relevant Questions.

+JCA-ML monitors the work programmes of other SDO’s to detect duplication and promotes the usage of terms and definitions in a manner consistent with existing standardized definitions in this area.

-Whenever duplication of effort or planning issues are discovered, the JCA-MLs reports this to the parent study group to coordinate all activities with other relevant study groups.
+Whenever duplication of effort or planning issues are discovered, the JCA-MLs reports this to the parent study group to coordinate all activities with other relevant groups.

-The JCA-ML considers and encourages possibilities of cooperation and collaboration on applications of machine learning with relevant groups such as ISO/IEC JTC 1/SC 42, ISO/IEC JTC 1/SC 29, IEEE, Khronos Group, W3C, etc. as well as open-source communities where ML applications experts eagerly participate and contribute.
+The JCA-ML considers and encourages possibilities of cooperation and collaboration on applications of machine learning with relevant groups such as ISO/IEC JTC 1, ISO/IEC JTC 1/SC 42, ISO/IEC JTC 1/SC 29, ISO/TC37, IEC TC 62, IEC SMB Advisory Committee on Information security and data privacy, IEC SMB Strategic Group 11, IEC SMB Strategic Group 12, IEEE, Khronos Group, W3C, etc. as well as open-source communities where ML applications experts eagerly participate and contribute.

 The JCA-ML periodically reviews the roadmaps in ITU-T (e.g., Artificial Intelligence Standardization Roadmap [ITU-T Y.sup.aisr]) to collect relevant information of the on-going and published deliverables from ITU-T, other relevant standard development organizations, consortia and forums, including support to a gap analysis under its parent group.